Frequently Asked Questions

 Is there some detail/breakdown of the curriculum?

-You can see the curriculum here (this is the first 6 months).
+You can see the curriculum here.
 Margaret and her team use it as a guide to track the progress of each group and to ensure that all content is covered.
 The team are fairly fluid in their teaching because each group has particular interests and tend to work at different paces.
 Flexibility is built into the curriculum to allow groups to spend more time on different topics depending on needs or interest.

 When does the programme actually end?
 How much time do we have?